ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

 The hello application is located between addresses 0x18000 and 0x1c08f.

-Those values will be different when using the S130 SoftDevice, because the application will start at 0x1c000.
+Those values are different if you use the S130 SoftDevice because the application will start at 0x1c000.

-By continuing the flow and stopping it a few times, we can see how the program evolves:
+By continuing the flow and stopping it a few times, you can see how the program evolves:

     (gdb) c
     Continuing.